Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-5/_posts/2005-01-01-changing-animations.md

 ```

 So, we can see in this example that we can flip a single image by just moving it over to the right by its width and then translating it.

+However, for our assignment, you can just flip your images and create another animation that moves the opposite way.

 </div>
 </div>